MCMi460/NX-Cheats/README.md

 <a href="https://switch.homebrew.guide/">Click here</a>

+<h2><b>NX Cheats Disclaimer</b></h2>

-A collection of Nintendo Switch cheats.
-These are all for custom firmware users, so please educate yourself on the use of homebrew before writing an issue.
+<p4>A collection of Nintendo Switch cheats - I did not code most of these.
+These are all for custom firmware users, so please educate yourself on the use of </p4><a href="https://switchbrew.org/wiki/Main_Page">homebrew</a><p4> before writing an issue.
 I have not tested all of these codes, so if any of these cheats do not operate properly, please write an issue in GitHub.
 I am not to be put at fault if any cheat codes damage your game or get you banned.
 Basic common sense should be applied when cheating:
 A) If it gives you an unfair advantage (effectively all of the cheats), don't bring it online.
-B) Keep saves to prevent mishaps.
+B) Keep saves to prevent mishaps.</p4>

 List of important links referring to cheat code creation of mod creation:
 (Any possible link rot is not my fault)